(C) Copyright 1994-2019 William F. Maton

-Miscellaneous Statue Law Revision Act, 1977A law which made some technical corrections to the Representation Act, 1974 (making it the Constitution Act, 1974 (Formerly British North America Act, 1974)) and Northwest Territories Representation Act (making it the Constitution Act (No. 1), 1975 (Formerly British North America Act (No. 1), 1975))
+Miscellaneous Statue Law Revision Act, 1977A law which made some technical corrections to the Representation Act, 1974 (part of which later became the Constitution Act, 1974 (Formerly British North America Act, 1974)) and Northwest Territories Representation Act (part of which later became the Constitution Act (No. 1), 1975 (Formerly British North America Act (No. 1), 1975))

 Canada Act, 1982Last Act of the United Kingdom Parliament containing the English and French versions of the Constitution Act, 1982

 From that time on, the United Kingdom Parliament relinquishes the power to affect any Canadian laws, including the Constitution.

 Constitution Act, 1982 (Part of the Canada Act, 1982)Part of an act which 'patriated' Canada's constitution, due to Pierre E. Trudeau.

 Included a domestic amending formula (7 provinces / 50% of population, sections 38-49 - as proposed by the Government of Alberta) plus a clause which compels the Prime Minister to call a First Minister's Conference to review this formula by 1997.

 (The amending formula has been restricted for the federal government by the Constitutional Amendments Act, S.C 1996, c.
 1)

 Includes the Charter of Rights and Freedoms (sections 1 to 34).